the-anna-project/annad/doc/concept/connection.md

 information and behavior.

 The following picture illustrates the multi dimensional connection space.
-For simplicity it only shows three dimensions.
-Here we see two different paths.
-It doesn't matter if they are information or behavior paths.
-The same principle applies to both of them.
-We see some peers are pretty near to each other.
-A smaller distance is an indicator for common connection patterns which are aligned over time.
+For simplicity it only shows two dimensions, `x` and `y`.
+We see two different paths within the coordinate system like space.
+It doesn't matter if the paths are information or behavior paths.
+The same principle applies to both of these concepts.
+We see some peers which are pretty near to each other.
+We assume that a smaller distance is an indicator for common connection patterns which are aligned over time.

 ![connection space](image/connection_space.png)